 It’s easy to lose control over life and stress out as we try to manage every aspect of the holidays.
-If you are a fan of Pinterest, I’m sure you’ve seen the countless free printables available including sets perfect for the holidays.
+If you are a fan of Pinterest, I’m sure you’ve seen the countless printables available including planner kits perfect for the holidays.
 The best sets include lists for everything like gifts, guests and grocery shopping.
 It’s always best to get started early, so now is the perfect time to get yours put together.

 - Free Holiday Planning Printables – Gift List, Budget & More!
 [Penny Pinchin’ Mom]